-Disposal Authorisation Description of record and retention period Justification for retention period Under s.237(3) of the Work Health and Safety Regulation 2011, the record must be kept for the period the plant is used or until the person relinquishes control of the plant and the retention period allows for this legislative requirement.
-The retention period is consistent with Tasmania and there is precedence in Queensland with the Energy Sector (QDAN618 v.1) and South Bank Corporation (QDAN675 v.1) schedules.
-1181 Moveable asset installation Date authorised: 1 September 2016 Records relating to installing and configuring moveable assets, including off-the-shelf software products and the commissioning of internally developed applications.
-Excludes asset installations that involve structural changes to premises or installation sites.
-Disposal action - 5 years after business action completed.
-Background/business process: This is a new record class.
+Records relation and configuring assets, include software produced appears assets assets and commissioning developed appears assets assets assets assets and premises of sites.
+Disposal act tion of record and n period Justification for retention period Records relation and configuring assets, include software produced appears assets as the structure of the premises of sites.
+Disposal actions and configuring assets and configuring assets and configuring assets and configuring assets as the structure of the premises of sites.
+Under s.237(3) of the Work Health and Safety Regulation 2011, the record must be kept for the period the plant is used or until the person relinquishes control of the plant and the retention period allows for this legislative requirement.
+Records relation and configuring assets, include software production of commissioning developed appears at a second commission of the second commission The retention period is consistent with Tasmania and there is precedence in Queensland with the Energy Sector (QDAN618 v.1) and South Bank Corporation (QDAN675 v.1) schedules. and configuring assets, include software produced commissioning developed application of the second states of the second states.
+Disposal act 5 years after 1 le asset installation Date authorised: 1 September 2016 after business action Background/business process: This is a new record class.
 Previously, equipment installation was included with acquisition records and had a retention period of "Retain for 5 years after disposal of equipment".
 The record class does not include installations and configurations that involve structural changes to premises/sites or installation/commissioning of plant in accordance with the Work Health and Safety Regulation 2011.
-ICT system changes, which is one component of movable property installations, may occur in one of the following ways: direct changeover - the old system is stopped completely, and the new system is started.
-All of the data that used to be input into the old system, now goes into the new one parallel running - the new system is started, but the old system is kept running in parallel for a while.
+ICT system changes, which is one component of movable property installations, may occur in one of the following ways: • direct changeover - the old system is stopped completely, and the new system is started.
+All of the data that used to be input into the old system, now goes into the new one • parallel running - the new system is started, but the old system is kept running in parallel for a while.
 All of the data that is input into the old system, is also input into the new one.
-Eventually the old system will be stopped, but only when the new system has been proven to work phased implementation - the new system is introduced in phases, gradually replacing parts of the old system until eventually, the new system has taken over pilot running - the new system is first of all piloted in one part of the business/organisation.
+Eventually the old system will be stopped, but only when the new system has been proven to work • phased implementation - the new system is introduced in phases, gradually replacing parts of the old system until eventually, the new system has taken over • pilot running - the new system is first of all piloted in one part of the business/organisation.
 Once the pilot system is running successfully, the new system is introduced to all of the business/organisation.
+Business requirements: